vbotka/ansible-collection-freebsd/setup/sync/README.md

 shell > rsync -avL --delete-excluded --include-from='setup/sync/ansible-conf-syslogng.txt' --exclude='*' ${VBOTKA_FREEBSD_COLLECTION_PATH}/ .
 ```

-4) Go to the repo of ansible-conf-syslogng-server, export the path, and install (update) the limited collection
+4) Go to the repo, for example, ansible-conf-syslogng-server, export the path to
+   the Ansible collections, and install (update) the limited collection

 ```
 shell > cd /scratch/vbotka/vbotka.ansible-conf-syslogng-server